majdeldin7/90DaysOfDevOps/main/day06/README.md

-# Day 6 Task: File Permissions and Access Control Lists
+# Day 6 - File Permissions and Access Control Lists :

-### Today is more on Reading, Learning and Implementing File permissions
+### Today is more on Reading, Learning and Implementing File permissions :

 The concept of Linux File permission and ownership is important in Linux.
 Here, we will be working on Linux permissions and ownership and will do tasks on both of them.
 Let us start with the Permissions.

-1. Create a simple file and do `ls -ltr` to see the details of the files [refer to Notes](https://github.com/LondheShubham153/90DaysOfDevOps/tree/master/2023/day06/notes)
+1. Create a simple file and do `ls -ltr` to see the details of the files [refer to Notes](https://github.com/majdeldin7/90DaysOfDevOps/tree/main/main/day06/notes)

 Each of the three permissions are assigned to three defined categories of users.
 The categories are: